apache/pekko-projection/docs/src/main/paradox/kafka.md

-# Messages from and to Kafka
+# Messages from and to Apache Kafka

 A typical source for Projections is messages from Kafka.
 Apache Pekko Projections supports integration with Kafka using [Pekko Connectors Kafka](https://pekko.apache.org/docs/pekko-connectors-kafka/current/).